grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

-# Driver pattern description
+# (My) Driver pattern description

 One description of the driver pattern can be found at http://leitner.io/2015/11/14/driver-pattern-empowers-your-specflow-step-definitions/.
 It's a description of the pattern for UI testing under SpecFlow framework.

 The funny thing is that I probably discovered the pattern separately as I've been using it since ca. 2014 and definitely not for GUI (although surprisingly, I can agree with many of the things written in the mentioned blog post).
-My discovery of the driver pattern came probably from melting two concepts from the Growing Object-Oriented Software Guided By Tests book, where end-to-end automation revolved around two classes - `ApplicationRunner` and `AuctionSniperDriver`.
+My discovery of the driver pattern came probably from melting two classes from the Growing Object-Oriented Software Guided By Tests book: `ApplicationRunner` and `AuctionSniperDriver`, on which the end-to-end automation in the book was based.

-Hence, I will give my own definition of the driver pattern:
+My definition of the driver pattern is:

-> The goal of the driver pattern is to provide an intention layer that allows an automated test to be written in terms of the writer's intention and translates the intention into loweer-level mechanics used to communicate with code under test.
+> The goal of the driver pattern is to provide an intention layer that allows an automated test to be written in terms of the writer's intention and translates the intention into lower-level mechanics used to communicate with code under test.

 So far, I was able to use the driver pattern to automate the following kinds of tests: